How to Start Commodity Trading [A Beginner’s Guide to Commodities]

 Let's look at a commodity example trade.
 You think the price of Brent crude oil is going to fall, so you decide to open a sell, or short, trade.
 Essentially, you would open the trade at one price and if the price fell, you would close the trade and pocket the difference as profit.

 Depicted: Brent crude oil Daily Chart - Admiral Markets MetaTrader 5.
+Data Range: April 30, 2019, to June 16, 2020 - Performed on June 16, 2020.
 Disclaimer: Charts for financial instruments in this article are for illustrative purposes and does not constitute trading advice or a solicitation to buy or sell any financial instrument provided by Admiral Markets (CFDs, ETFs, Shares).
 Past performance is not necessarily an indication of future performance.

 In this case, your trade was one lot, or 100 barrels of the commodity Brent crude oil.
-And the value of a one point (0.01) movement is $0.90.
 This gives us:

-You can learn more about this formula in our beginner's guide to CFD trading.
-The formula for calculating your profit/loss is the same for every commodity - price difference x contract size x value of a one point movement.
+The formula for calculating your profit/loss is the same for every commodity - price difference x contract size x value of a one-point movement.
 Just remember that the contract size and point movement values are different for each instrument, so need to be considered in your trading strategy.